 - 1. Determine which PM you need to recover. - 2.
 Check that a monitor and keyboard are connected to the PM. - 3.
 Check that Ethernet cables are connected from the PM your are replacing to the network or directly to the other PM, if the two everRun system PMs are in close proximity.
 The Ethernet cable should connect from the first embedded port on the PM you are recovering or from an option (that is, add-on or expansion) port if the PM does not have an embedded port. - 4.
-If you want to use DVD or USB media to install the system software on the replacement PM, obtain installation software for the release that the PM has been running by using one of the following methods: - Create a bootable USB medium on the Upgrade Kits page, as described in Creating a USB Medium with System Software. - Download an install ISO from your authorized Stratus service representative. - Extract an install ISO into the current working directory from the most recently installed upgrade kit by executing a command similar to the following (x.x.x.x is the release number and nnn is the build number):
+If you want to use DVD or USB media to install the system software on the replacement PM, obtain installation software for the release that the PM has been running by using one of the following methods:

+- Download an install ISO from your authorized Stratus service representative. - Extract an install ISO into the current working directory from the most recently installed upgrade kit by executing a command similar to the following (x.x.x.x is the release number and nnn is the build number):